Safe in Community

 For women and children who require a longer period of support and accommodation, the Community Connect team can advocate for transitional housing support.

-Uniting Wesley, EACH, Australian Childhood Foundation and Safe Futures have partnered to create the Resilient Kids Resilient Women program to provide a range of therapeutic responses to support women and children who have experienced family violence.
+Uniting Wesley, EACH, Australian Childhood Foundation and Safe Futures have partnered to create the Pathways to Resilience program to provide a range of therapeutic responses to support women and children who have experienced family violence.